damazz/HQCA/README.md

 Smart, S. E., & Mazziotti, D. A. (2020).
 Lowering Tomography Costs in Quantum Simulation with a Symmetry Projected Operator Basis, 1–15.
 Retrieved from http://arxiv.org/abs/2008.06027

+Smart, S. E., & Mazziotti, D. A. (2020).
+Efficient two-electron ansatz for benchmarking quantum chemistry on a quantum computer, 023048, 1–8. https://doi.org/10.1103/PhysRevResearch.2.023048 (no longer supported)

 Smart, S. E., & Mazziotti, D. A. (2019).
 Quantum-classical hybrid algorithm using an error-mitigating <math> <mi>N</mi> </math> -representability condition to compute the Mott metal-insulator transition.
-Physical Review A, 100(2), 022517. https://doi.org/10.1103/PhysRevA.100.022517
+Physical Review A, 100(2), 022517. https://doi.org/10.1103/PhysRevA.100.022517 (no longer supported)

-Smart, S. E., & Mazziotti, D. A. (2020).
-Efficient two-electron ansatz for benchmarking quantum chemistry on a quantum computer, 023048, 1–8. https://doi.org/10.1103/PhysRevResearch.2.023048

-Smart, S. E., Schuster, D. I., & Mazziotti, D. A. (2019).
-Experimental data from a quantum computer verifies the generalized Pauli exclusion principle.
-Communications Physics, 2(1). https://doi.org/10.1038/s42005-019-0110-3

 ## Authors